 Amended Fiscal Year 2021 Annual Budget

 The City of Georgetown budget affects every resident in our City.
-How we allocate your taxpayer dollars and monthly costs as utility customers determines the level of service you get in return for City functions, like providing electricity, drinking water, resources to respond to emergencies, well-maintained streets, a world-class library, and accessible trails.
-Because we ask you, our residents, to trust us with your hard-earned income, we need to know your priorities for services.
+How we allocate your taxpayer dollars and monthly costs as utility customers determine the level of service you get in return for City functions, like providing electricity, drinking water, resources to respond to emergencies, well-maintained streets, a world-class library, and accessible trails.
+Because we ask you, our residents, to trust us with your hard-earned income, we asked for your service priorities and made sure the budget reflected them.